 The decline in the number of field and crop workers comes from the quarterly Farm Labor Survey (FLS) administered by USDA.
-15 Stephen Bronars, an economist with Edgeworth Economics, previously analyzed and produced these estimates for the PNAE report, "A Vanishing Breed: How the Decline in U.S. Farm Laborers Over the Last Decade has Hurt the U.S. Economy and Slowed Production on American Farms" published in 2015.
+The Stephen Bronars, an economist with Edgeworth Economics, previously analyzed and produced these estimates for the PNAE report, "A Vanishing Breed: How the Decline in U.S. Farm Laborers Over the Last Decade has Hurt the U.S. Economy and Slowed Production on American Farms" published in 2015.
 Additional information on those calculations can be found in the methodology section of that paper.
-16
+The survey of the paper of the paper of the paper of the paper.

 Finally, for a small number of states, we also produce estimates showing how growers in the state are losing market share for specific produce items consumed each year by Americans, such as avocadoes or strawberries.
-Those estimates originate in a 2014 report produced by PNAE and the Agriculture Coalition for Immigration Reform.17 The author used data from the USDA's annual "yearbook" for fresh fruits and vegetables, among other sources, to produce those estimates.
+Those estimates originate in a 2014 report produced by PNAE and the Agriculture Coalition for Immigration Reform.
+The author used data from the USDA's annual "yearbook" for fresh fruits and vegetables, among other sources, to produce those estimates.
 More detail can be found in the methodology of that report.